purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ## General Recommendations
 LSM6DSV is the best IMU in terms of performance in 2024.
 LSM6DSV offers consistent +45min resets.
 The BMI160 / BMI270 are the best price-to-performance options.
 Neither LSM or BMI requires a stable magnetic environment.

 BNO085 IMUs main feature is sensor fusion with integrated magnetometer.
 This IMU requires a stable magnetic enviroment to perform well.
 Majority of homes do not have good magnetic enviroment.
-For this reason, SlimeVR trackers using BNO085 IMUs are sold with the featured turned off and do perform rather poor on a level with budget IMUs like the BMI160, Making the BNO085 a very bad price to performance choice.
+For this reason, SlimeVR trackers using BNO085 IMUs are sold with the featured turned off and do perform rather poor on a level with budget IMUs like the BMI160, Making the BNO085 a bad price to performance choice.

 When referring to the order of the IMUs on this page, bear in mind that they're listed roughly in order of best to worst.